Klaim/stdcxx-privext/proposal/draft.md

 Most private extension methods are likely to be used only within one translation unit (TU).
 Symbols used within only one TU can be given internal linkage.
 This reduces the number of symbols in the entire application and allows more aggressive optimizations.
-For example, the compiler can inline all calls and completely remove the symbol from the compiled binary.
+For example, the compiler can inline all calls and completely remove the function body from the compiled binary.

 ### The Static keyword